-9.1 The policy is attached as appendix A and the Cabinet Member is asked to note the following areas from the policy: KCC will:
+9.1 The policy is attached as appendix A and Members are asked to note the following areas from the policy: KCC will:

-Reference Α Remove the discretionary provision of wholly free Post 16 transport for learners with Special Educational Needs and/or a disability and/or mobility problems.
+1 Policy Paragraph Reference Α Remove the discretionary provision of wholly free Post 16 transport for learners with Special Educational Needs and/or a disability and/or mobility problems.
 Introduction of an initial contribution equivalent to the corresponding annual price of the Kent 16+ Travel Saver (currently £500) or half equivalent price for parents qualifying under low income criteria.
 A termly instalment option will also be developed.
 6.3 В Remove the discretionary provision of additional drop off and collection times for Post 16 learners to accommodate partial attendance.
 6.5 С Introduce qualifying criteria for learners seeking transport support for new education courses started after their 19th birthday.
-5.4 D Automatically approve transport to alternative addresses where there is zero cost to the council.
+5.4 D In circumstances where there is no cost to the council, officers can approve transport to an alternative address until such time it is no longer cost neutral."
 8.14 E Formalise KCC's Personal Transport Budget pilot scheme, which provides parents of eligible learners with a fund to make their own transport arrangements 7.10-7.20